MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-understanding-opportunities-and-data.md

 - **Search:** Enter keywords to quickly locate a specific tenant in the list.

-## Opportunity Type
+## Opportunity Category

-There are three types of opportunities to cover the stages of a customer’s lifecycle – customer acquisition, customer retention, and customer growth.
+There are three categories of opportunities to cover the stages of a customer’s lifecycle – customer acquisition, customer retention, and customer growth.
 These types align with the three tabs on the Opportunities page.

 ### Customer acquisition